 Tickets: Visit the Bali Spirit Festival website

-A mega beach festival running along the Legian beachfront, starting from Stones Hotel till the Padma Resort on Legian Beach, the Legian Beach Festival is one of the most anticipated Balinese beach festivals.
+A mega beach festival running along the Legian beachfront, starting from Stones Hotel to the Padma Resort on Legian Beach, the Legian Beach Festival is one of the most anticipated Balinese beach festivals.
 Organised by the Legian Village community and supported by the Ministry of Tourism, the Legian Beach Festival features over a hundred booths displaying local craftsmanship.
 Musical performances, bartending shows, fashion shows, culinary competitions, beach cleaning drives, and more earmark The Legian Beach Festival as one of the top excitements in Bali.

 The Chinese New Year is a significant Balinese celebration due to its strong Chinese historical ties.
 Chinese and Buddhist temples, the ‘Klenteng’ are vibrantly decorated in the festive aura.
 The Chinese New Year in Bali showcases energetic performances of the Chinese ‘Barongsai’; the Lion and Dragon dance troops.
-Indulged in the drum, cymbal, wushu presentations, The Barongsai is a wonderful treat as you munch of delicious Chinese cuisine available at nearby food stalls.
+Indulged in the drum, cymbal, and wushu presentations, The Barongsai is a wonderful treat as you munch on delicious Chinese cuisine available at nearby food stalls.

 The Ubud Food Festival presented by ABC is a three-day food enthusiast's paradise.
 Characterised by some of the top international and local chefs, the UFF is one of the most anticipated culinary festivals in the continent.
 The Ubud Food Festival houses cooking workshops, food forums, wine tasting sessions and more.
 It features a tantalising variety of satisfying delicacies.

 Date: 24th to 26th June 2022

 Tickets: Visit 'Ubud Food Festival' website for more info.